cboettig/pdg_control/inst/examples/ppii.md

-A total of `34` crash.
+A total of `40` crash.

-Single replicate
+Here we look at the dynamics of a single replicate, comparing the harvest and stock conditions.
+Implementation errors give rise to violations of Reed's optimum escapement policy.

 ```r